GORDON, William 3rd of Terpersie 2

 "We undersubscrybing Hertors Within the Presbitries of Alford and Kincardin Haveing Mett at Scotsmilne the dait of thir presents and Haveing Conserted Measures for Secureing Our selves ffrom the Violent Depredations and robberies that are Daylie and Nightly comitted In all Corners of the saids Presbitries Have unanimously of our owin Goodwill Condescended to Pey ane Merk Scots aff off the Hundreth Pounds of Valued rent to be uplifted and appoynted ffor any Person or persons that shall apprehend the persons off Allaster Moir alias Mckdonald Angus Mckdonald alias the Haked Stier John Mckdonald alias the Laird of Glendy John Roy alias Mckinriach Alaster riach and Donald Riach Angus Dow Roderick and Alaster MckDonalds sons to Duleowir Allaster or any others whom John ffarquharsone of Invercald Wm fforbes of Craigivar Harie ffarquharsone of Whyt House Roderick fforbes younger off Brux Arthour fforbes of Auchintoule John Leith of Leith Hall and John Gordoune Elder of Knockespick whom the saids Heritors hath appoynted to meit the tent of May next at Kincardine o neill ffor ffurthe secureing the peace of the Countrie SHall Think ffitt to be Apprehended as notorious robbers and thieves"

-Gordons Under Arms, in referring to Adam Gordon of Park, who sold Glenbucket estate, gives this account:
+Gordons Under Arms, in referring to Adam Gordon of Park, who sold Glenbucket estate, gives this account of the sale:

 William married Margaret GORDON, daughter of John GORDON of Leitcheston and Marjory OGILVY 'Lady Birkenbog'.1 2 3 (Margaret GORDON was born about 1585.)